skip to Main Content

 Contact

 Cats are masters at hiding their aches and pains.
 That’s why when we see our cats doing something unusual, like drooling, we want to know the reason why so we can keep our kitties safe and healthy.
-Here are four purr-fectly normal reasons why your cat is drooling, as well as some warning signs that mean you’ll need a veterinarian’s help.

 She’s Happy